Purchase the Day Trips Around Rochester book on Amazon

 Upper Maplewood Park

-The Upper Maplewood section, about 1.5 miles north of the falls, has a pedestrian bridge over the Genesee River gorge, connecting to Seneca Park.
+About 1.5 miles north of the waterfalls, the Upper Maplewood section connects to the Pure Waters Pedestrian Bridge over the Genesee River gorge, linking to Seneca Park.

 Maplewood Park pedestrian bridge ramp